 FIFA 20 Summer Heat: do I get any free stuff?

 Yes!
-Assuming you’ve played at least some FIFA in recent weeks, you’ll be greeted with at least one free pack – AKA the FIFA 20 Summer Heat engagement reward.
+Assuming you’ve played at least some FIFA in recent weeks, you received at least one free pack – AKA the FIFA 20 Summer Heat engagement reward.

 Here’s the message I got first time up: “Please enjoy a Rare Mega Pack, the Tier 3 reward for logging in to FIFA 20 Ultimate Team between 148 - 234 days since the start of FIFA 20."